cassio-morais/To-Do-App/README.md

 # To-Do-App
-To-Do App using Flask, SQLAlchemy and Bulma CSS
+A Simple To-Do App using Flask, SQLAlchemy and Bulma CSS